moby/moby/docs/sources/articles/networking.md

     first container, and processes on the two containers will be able to connect to each other over the loopback interface.

+ * `--net=netns:PATH` — Tells Docker to put the container inside of the network namespace specified by the PATH.
+This allows you to specify a network environment before starting your Docker container, giving you complete flexibility over how the network is set up.
+For example, you could use this to run containers in different vxlan ids.

  *  `--net=none` — Tells Docker to put the container inside of its own network stack but not to take any steps to configure its network, leaving you free to build any of the custom configurations explored